zacharski/esp8266book/experiment2.md

       }

 Using these logic operators, you can program your Feather HUZZAH board to make intelligent decisions and take control of the world around it!

-## a wrinkle
-Suppose we want to turn on 2 leds if the temperature is greater than 90, one led if the temperature is greater than 70, and no leds if the temperature is 70 or lower.
-Let's gradually convert that English description to code.
-First:

-	if temperature is greater than 90 {
-	    turn on led1
-	    turn on led2
-	}
-	else if the temperature is greater than 70 {
-	     turn on led1
-	     turn off led2
-	}
-	else {
-	   turn off led1
-	   turn off led2
-	}

-I am hoping that makes some sense to you.
-Now let's convert that description to code

-	if (temperature > 90) {
-	    digitalWrite(led1, HIGH);
-	    digitalWrite(led2, HIGH);
-	}
-	else if (temperature > 70) {
-	     digitalWrite(led1, HIGH);
-	     digitalWrite(led1, LOW);
-	}
-	else {
-	   digitalWrite(led1, LOW);
-	   digitalWrite(led1, LOW);
-	}